markusmoenig/Eldiron-Assets/README.md

 ## Basic

 This is the basic tileset which is shipped with Eldiron.
-There is no need to install these files with Eldiron.
+There is no need to install these files.
 I include these files here as they also include various source files which may be of use.

 License: MIT